PedroFurlann/ignite-shop/README.md

 <h2>Ignite Shop</h2>

-<h3>A project of a Store done in Next (React) enviroment using Typescript, and Stitches for styling.</h3>
+<h3>A project of a Store done in Next (React) enviroment, using Typescript, Stripe API, and Stitches for styling.</h3>

 <h4>Website deployment available on: :arrow_double_down:</h4>